LAYCAST: LAYered CAvern Surface Tracker at future electron-positron colliders: Experimental setup

 We note that the detector configurations investigated in Ref.~\cite{Wang:2019xvx} are supposed to be located in a specific direction relative to the IP and have a macroscopic distance from the IP.
 We, thus, can add shielding between the IP and new detectors to reduce the background events stemming from the IP.
 In contrast, for the proposal in this work, the new detector is capable of accepting LLPs from most directions, so only the MD serves as the main background veto and it is not easy to instrument more shielding.
+We thus propose no shielding between the MD and the LAYCAST detector.
 Therefore, in general, the design of such a cavern-surface detector brings the advantage of a large solid-angle coverage which can lead to better acceptances for the LLPs' signal, but it potentially has higher levels of background events, compared with the designs in Ref.~\cite{Wang:2019xvx}.

 Now we discuss the potential background sources, mainly following the discussion given in Ref.~\cite{Chrzaszcz:2020emg}.
 The MD acts as a veto for most SM particles from the primary vertex.
 The remaining primary background sources consist of cosmic-induced particles and neutrinos coming from the IP.
 The former can be effectively rejected by directional cuts and timing information which would be enabled if at least two separated layers of detector material are implemented~\cite{MATHUSLA:2020uve,MATHUSLA:2022sze}, so that particles stemming from the IP and those from the outside can be distinguished.
 For proper tracking, though, at least four layers of detector materials would be required.
-At the CEPC/FCC-ee IP, neutrinos can be produced from certain hard processes, and subsequently interact with detector materials leading to production of charged particles in charged-current interactions.
-If such interactions take place inside the MD, the produced charged particles can be vetoed by various components of the MD.
-Even if the neutrinos interact with the outer layers of the MD, an additional layer for tracking could be installed just outside the MD for veto purpose.
-For more detail, we refer to Ref.~\cite{Chrzaszcz:2020emg}.
-While a detailed analysis of these background events is beyond the scope of the present work, for the numerical results we will show contour curves corresponding to more than one values of the signal-event number in order to showcase the effect of background events on the sensitivity reach.
-Additionally, the MD at CEPC or FCC-ee may also suffer from background events for LLP searches; we study the effect of the background level on the sensitivity reach and provide a brief discussion in Appendix~\ref{appendix:NS_main_detector}.
+To support the layers, the mechanical structure should be designed as modular and lightweight material with high rigidity such as aluminum should be used.